Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Command/README.md

 $command->execArea(3);
 ```

-See test
+See tests

 ## Notes

-Feel free to add the Receiver (from the real design pattern) with "use ($receiver)"
+Feel free to inject the Receiver (from the real design pattern) with "use ($receiver)"
 in the Closure.

+Ready to be refactored with a real Command Pattern : use a full interface to
+declare the 'execXxxxx' methods.

+Also could be used as an abstract factory (without type-hinting anyway)